mcecode/mce.codes/src/content/notes/how-to-postgresql-locally.md

 ---
-title: "Cheatsheet: PostgreSQL"
+title: "How To: PostgreSQL (Locally)"
 dateCreated: 2025-08-25
-dateUpdated: 2025-08-25
+dateUpdated: 2025-12-08
 ---

-This cheatsheet contains the steps I take to set up and interact with PostgreSQL, mainly when I'm developing something locally.
-It documents commands and flags that I use but forget when I haven't worked with PostgreSQL in a while.
-The commands below work on Arch Linux so they may need to be modified if you want to run them on a different system.
-They also assume that you're using the default host, localhost, and port, 5432.
+## Preamble

+### Aims

+To document steps, commands, and flags that I primarily do and use when setting up and interacting with PostgreSQL locally but forget when I haven't worked with it in a while.

+### Assumptions

+- Arch Linux (btw)
+- Use of the default host, localhost, and port, 5432.

+### Caveat

 You don't have to go through steps 1-6 every time.
 You likely only need to go through a subset of them depending on your use case: